ncravino/configs/kernel.md

 You can control the amount of maximum RAM to be used by zswap before using the swap file with `zswap.max_pool_percent=15`.

+## Disable Audit Daemon

+You can disable the audit daemon using the kernel boot parameter `audit=0` and masking the service with `systemctl mask systemd-journald-audit.socket`.
+Read about what it does before doing this.

+## Disable Watchdog
+You can disable the watchdog (if active) using the kernel boot parameter `nowatchdog`.
+Additionally you should blacklist the watchdog module by creating a file in
+`/etc/modprobe.d` with `blacklist [name of the module]`.
+Read about what it does before doing this.

 ## Don't forget to apply the modifications

 You need to run `sudo update-grub` or equivalent for your bootloader.